 Safety.
 There are state laws limiting the strenght of these sprays that can be carried

 by non-law enforcement persons.

 Be aware of the best way to contact help

 - Program the Emergency Line number for Campus Safety into your cell phone's speed dial.

 - Familiarize yourself with the locations of Blue Light Phones on campus.

-- Blue Light Phones provide a direct link to On Duty officers from Safety and Security, 24 hours a day, every day of the year.
+- Blue Light Phones provide a direct link to On Duty officers from Campus Safety, 24

 - There are more than a dozen Blue Light Phones located on the west side of campus.

 - The phones are easily recognized by the bright blue lights on them.